 Andrew K. Bradshaw ’17 is a political science major and history minor from Christiansburg, Virginia.
 While a cadet, Bradshaw served on the S-5 Public Relations staff, participated in Cadet Peer Educators, worked in the quartermaster department, and was cadet in charge of the 2017 Spring FTX for those non-commissioning.
 Following graduation, Bradshaw moved to Alexandria, Virginia, and began working in the government contracting field and has served various DOD, OPM, DOJ, and DOD-adjacent customers, respectively.
 In June 2019, Bradshaw obtained a Master of Public Administration degree from Norwich University.

 Since graduating from VMI, Bradshaw has been involved with the Career Networking Forum, originally attending back in 2017 and 2018.
 In April 2022, Bradshaw was asked to be a volunteer on the Alumni Association’s Career Networking Committee, and he has assisted several then-cadets, current cadets, and alumni, with their military or career transitions, with career networking advice related to the government contracting silo of industry.
-Bradshaw is currently engaged and is set to be married in Richmond, Virginia, in August 2025.
+Bradshaw lives with his wife Samantha in Alexandria, Virginia.

 Retired U.S. Air Force Col. Steven Amato ’83 graduated from VMI in 1983 with a Bachelor of Science degree in civil engineering.
 During his cadetship, he earned an Air Force Reserve Officer Training Corps scholarship, was recognized as a Distinguished Graduate of AFROTC, and commissioned as a second lieutenant into the U.S. Air Force.